Skip to content

 @makor([mishnah("Chullin 8:1"), gemara("Chullin 103b")])

-Source Types: | Type | Full Name | Example | |------|-----------|---------| | sa | Shulchan Aruch | sa("YD:87:1") | | rambam | Mishneh Torah | rambam("Maachalot Asurot 9:1") | | tur | Arba'ah Turim | tur("YD:87") | | mishnah | Mishnah | mishnah("Chullin 8:1") | | gemara | Talmud Bavli | gemara("Chullin 103b") | | tosefta | Tosefta | tosefta("Chullin 8:3") | | beit_yosef | Beit Yosef | beit_yosef("yd:87") |
+Source Types: | Type | Full Name | Example | |------|-----------|---------| | sa | Shulchan Aruch | sa("YD:87:1") | | rema | Rema gloss | rema("yd:87:3") | | rambam | Mishneh Torah | rambam("Maachalot Asurot 9:1") | | tur | Arba'ah Turim | tur("YD:87") | | mishnah | Mishnah | mishnah("Chullin 8:1") | | gemara | Talmud Bavli | gemara("Chullin 103b") | | tosefta | Tosefta | tosefta("Chullin 8:3") | | torah | Chumash | torah("shemot:23:19") | | beit_yosef | Beit Yosef | beit_yosef("yd:87") | | shach | Siftei Kohen | shach("yd:87:5") | | taz | Turei Zahav | taz("yd:87:3") | | yalkut_yosef | Yalkut Yosef | yalkut_yosef("yd:87:3") |

 @madrega(level)

-Specifies the obligation level of the rule.
+Specifies the obligation level of the current @rule block.
+Must appear after a @rule directive.

 @madrega(d_oraita) % Biblical